TrebuhD/office-picker/README.md

 1. Travel cost (Using the skypicker API):

-- The flight cost from Amsterdam/Madrid/Budapest to 3 destinations, e.g London, Paris, New York.
+- The flight cost from Amsterdam/Madrid/Budapest to 3 destinations: London, Paris & New York.
+- For simplicity, the app fetches the next 10 upcoming flights, and picks the most affordable one out of these.
+- When clicking the price, the user is redirected to the flight page.

+2. Weather

+- Static climate data
-2. Weather (using the OpenWeatherMap API):
+- Current weather (using the OpenWeatherMap API)

-- Average temperature
-- Number of sunny days
-- Avg. hours of sunshine

 ## Running the app

+1. Add the OpenWeatherMap API key in the `.env.local` file.
-1. `yarn install`
+2. `yarn install`
-2. `yarn start`
+3. `yarn start`

-## THINGS TO IMPROVE (if I had more time)
+## THINGS TO IMPROVE (if I had more time ;) )

 - Type definitions for some external dependencies (rodal, useAnimation) should be improved.
 - Caching can be enabled without extra effort by enabling the service worker.
 I decided not to do this for this assignment.